indabax-za/indabax-za.github.io/content/faq/_index.md

 The 7th edition of Indaba𝕏 will take place at the University of the Witwatersrand in Johannesburg, South Africa.

-We will be in the Science Stadium.
+We will be in the Wits Science Stadium.

 For more information, see also [ABOUT](/about)